Meouzer/Typing/Articles/01-Typing-in-JavaScript.md

 So the author ends up with two NPM typing packages type-quickly and type-robustly.
 The first makes little attempt to handle edge cases, while the second handles edge cases whenever JavaScript makes this possible.
-It is possible in ES6 because `toString()` sometimes makes the distinction between edge cases and class instances, and for the times it doesn't, one may call required class methods, in an innocuous manner, to see if they work.
-However, beyond ES6 it is not possible because `toString()` completely fails and there are no innocuous methods to call.

-For example, suppose the internal prototype of `x` is `Map.prototype`.
-You know `x` is either a class instance `new Map()` or the edge case `Object.create(Map.prototype)`, but you want to know which.
-Use of `toString()` is no good because it does not distinguish between the class instance and the edge case.
-So one is forced to call `Map.prototype.has.call(x,{})` to make the distinction by seeing whether an exception is thrown or not.
-The `has()` method is called through the prototype to avoid spoofing, e.g., a `has()` method could be written directly on the edge case in an attempt to spoof.

 The type-quickly and type-robustly packages are the fastest, most comprehensive, and most correct typing packages on NPM.
 Type-robustly is 57% slower than type-quickly but is still faster than all other NPM competitors save one, while that one, like all other competitors, is highly incorrect.

 ## The Typing Conspiracy